 These services are available to anyone with an advanced, progressive illness whose preference is to be cared for at home, whether that’s their own home or a care home.
 Find out more about this range of services by visiting the pages in this section.

 Do patients have to come to you or do you come to them?

 Both.
-There are up to 16 beds in our Inpatient Unit at the hospice in Wroughton, and we offer services for outpatients, carers and families at our Day Therapy Unit at the hospice in Wroughton and at our Wellbeing Centre at Savernake Hospital in Marlborough.
-Our Prospect@Home service provides care throughout the local community, and we also work with care homes and at Great Western Hospital.
+There are up to 16 beds in our inpatient unit at the hospice in Wroughton and we also provide care in people's homes.
+Our Prospect@Home service provides care throughout the local community and we also work with care homes.

 Does most of the work you do happen at the hospice?

 Most of the work we do doesn’t take place at the hospice building in Wroughton.
 Our Prospect@Home service provides care to patients in their own home, supporting people at the end of their lives in the place they choose to be.
 Our Prospect Community Nurse Specialists care for patients in the community from the very start of their journey, helping patients to live as independently as they can as they adapt to life after the diagnosis of a life-limiting condition.
 Our therapy, medical and family support teams also visit patients in their own homes.
-We also provide care and support for patients and their loved ones at our Wellbeing Centre at Savernake Hospital in Marlborough.
-In fact, most of the patients we meet will never actually enter the hospice, but be supported at home or by our team at the Great Western Hospital.
+In fact, most of the patients we meet will never actually enter the hospice, but be supported at home.

 Is the hospice just for people in Swindon?